d-tree-org/dih-dtree/README.md

 ## Command line helper script: dih
 #### Script Description
-This Bash script is designed to perform various tasks related to a project.
-It includes functions for managing Docker containers, generating Docker Compose configuration files, copying configuration files, and more.
+This Python script is designed to perform various tasks related to moving data from a Relational database into DHIS.
+It includes functions for managing Docker containers, generating Docker Compose configuration files, copying configuration files, setting up cron jobs and more.

 #### Prerequisites
 Before using this script, ensure you have the following prerequisites:

+- Bash
 - Docker installed on your system.
+- Python 3

 ### Installation

-To make this script available as a command with a name starting with "dih" follow one of these methods:

-- **Create a Bash Alias:**
-    - In your .bashrc add a line
-        ```
-        alias dih=<path_project>/.bin/dih
-        ```
-- **OR Create a Symbolic link**
 - Run the following command
         ```
-        ln -s <path_to_project>/.bin/dih /usr/local/bin/dih
+        pip install --upgrade dihlibs
         ```

 ### Usage